formsend/nano/README.md

 ### Check Short Name Status

-You can check the status of any domain by appending '?whois=true' or '?check=true' to any domain.
+You can check the status of any name by appending '?whois=true' or '?check=true' to the url.
 Even if you do not own it.

 For example: